Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. Chronic Kidney Disease

-If you notice that your cat urinates too often and drinks excessively, he may have chronic kidney disease.
-This disease, more common in older cats, results from damage to the kidneys and can be accompanied by vomiting, fatigue, reduced appetite and weight loss.
+If you notice that your cat urinates too often and drinks excessively, they may have chronic kidney disease.
+This is more common in older cats, results from damage to the kidneys, and can be accompanied by vomiting, fatigue, reduced appetite, and weight loss.

 2. Diabetes Mellitus